BlockchainCommons/XID-Quickstart/tutorials/03-creating-self-attestations.md

 │ "Contributed mass spec visualization code to galaxyproject/galaxy (PR #12847, merged 2024)"
 ```

 This is just a string.
-It's not signed, not attributed, not structured.
+It's not signed, attributed, or structured.
 Anyone could create this string.

 ### Step 7: Add Attestation Metadata